ghomem/sketch-demo/preparation/README.md

 In order to use this script the config.py variables must be edited after which the following command can be executed:
 ```
-python3 sketch_prepare.py NENTRIES
+python3 sketch_prepare.py [-h] [-c] [-v] number_of_avatars
 ```

 where NENTRIES is the number of entries (files and database rows) to generate.
-The --verbose flag is available for debugging purposes.
+The -c flag enables the clean up of the production bucket.
+The -v flag is available for debugging purposes.